cmrunton/tls-dashboard/README.md

 ## Node Setup
 ### `node_app/config.js`
-Contains the configuration variables for the node script.
+Copy `node_app/example_config.js` to `node_app/config.js`.
+You won't need to change the defaults unless you want a special snowflake.
+Contains the configuration variables for the node script, as described below.

 * `connection_timeout` - The time in milliseconds that node should leave a connection open without response after the socket has been assigned.
 Once the timeout expires, node emits a `timeout` event and aborts the connection request.
 Default is 5000ms.
 * `output_file`